LucasDelfino92/morrowindsharp/mw++.md

 Adds recurring earthquakes to certain volcanically active regions of Vvardenfell.
   - MO2 will tell you there's no game data on top level.
     - Right click **Data Files** and click **Set data directory**.
 Click **OK**.
-  - This mod requires additional MGE XE configuration.
+  - This mod requires you to register its new shader in MGE XE.
 Follow the instructions on the mod's page.
 - [**Subtle Magic Glow**](https://www.nexusmods.com/morrowind/mods/4468?) by atteSmythe
 Replaces the "plastic wrap" effect around in-game magic items (those equipped by characters or on the ground) with less-obtrusive versions.
   - MO2 will install this mod as a BAIN package.
 Only tick **faint** and click **OK**.